-The Heart of Giving Memorial Garden at Kemptville District Hospital was established in 2003 to provide the community with a permanent space to recognize loved ones.
+The Heart of Giving .... rial Garden at Kemptville The Heart of Giving Memo-District Hospital was established in 2003 to provide the community with a permanent space to recognize loved ones.

 In the summer of 2015, the Garden experienced a renewal: the space was transformed to reflect the generosity of our donors and community members in memory of their loved ones.